aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/common/connected-endpoints.md

 - The connected endpoints variables, define endpoints that connect to the fabric on leaf interface(s).
 - The connected endpoints are leveraged to define any device that connects to a leaf switch ports, i.e.: servers, firewalls, routers, load balancers, and storage arrays.
-- Connected endpoints key/pair value are designed to be extended for your own needs and leveraged to configure the endpoint itself.
+- Connected endpoints key/value pairs are designed to be extended for your own needs and leveraged to configure the endpoint itself.

 ## Variables and Options: